TimothyDJones/awesome-laravel/README.md

 - [Spatie](https://spatie.be/en/opensource/laravel) - A large collection of Laravel specific quality packages made by Spatie.

 ### Admin Tools/Panels
+- [Antares Project](https://antaresproject.io/) - Fully Modular Application On Steroids With Laravel And Vue.
+Build your own modules that can hook up to any element of the system and easily maintain your well-organized codebase! \[28/12/2017\]
 - [Backpack for Laravel](https://backpackforlaravel.com/) - Set of modular packages for building admin interfaces for Laravel based on [Admin LTE](https://github.com/almasaeed2010/AdminLTE/). \[10/01/2016\]
 - [Laralum](https://github.com/ConsoleTVs/Laralum) - Simple admin panel with database CRUD support and built-in support for Laravel Auth. \[09/06/2016\]
 - [Laravel Admin](https://github.com/jordanbardsley7/laravel-admin) - Provides a new Artisan `admin` command set for generation and management of administration routes, controllers, views, and configuration. \[08/30/2016\]